fission/docs.fission.io/docs/content/en/docs/triggers/message-queue-trigger/message-queue/nats-streaming.md

 [2018-12-17 07:57:44.659143091 +0000 UTC] ::ffff:172.17.0.28 - - [17/Dec/2018:07:57:44 +0000] "POST /specialize HTTP/1.1" 202 - "-" "Go-http-client/1.1"
 [2018-12-17 07:57:44.675180546 +0000 UTC] ::ffff:172.17.0.10 - - [17/Dec/2018:07:57:44 +0000] "POST / HTTP/1.1" 200 14 "-" "Go-http-client/1.1"
 ```

+# Example

+Following is the diagram of workable example.
+It demonstrates how to publish messages from a function and let
+message queue trigger to invoke another function.

+{{< img "../assets/nats-example.png" "" "40em" "1" >}}

+The function `publisher` publishes a message to the target topic `foobar`.
+When message queue trigger receives the
+message, it then sends a POST request to the function `hello`.

+You can find the fully workable example source code at [here](https://github.com/fission/fission/blob/fd63f779f82f4dd922059f329853bbd1f5b79ece/examples/message-queue/nats-streaming/README.md).